baxmittens/VTUFileHandler.jl/paper.md

 # Preliminaries

 The [VTUFileHandler](https://github.com/baxmittens/VTUFileHandler) will eventually be used to perform stochastic post-processing on large VTU result files.
 Therefore, the following assumptions have to be fulfilled for the software to work properly:

 1. The VTU file must be in binary format and, in addition, can be Zlib compressed.
 2. Operators can only be applied to VTU files with the same topology.
 The user must ensure that this condition is met.
+3. The data type of numerical fields of the VTU file for which operators should be applied have to be `Float64`.

 # Features